trcosner/advocate-search-platform/DISCUSSION.md

 ### Core Performance Improvements
 - **Database Integration**: PostgreSQL with pagination and indexing for scalability
 - **Pagination**: Traditional page-based navigation for reliable performance
-- **Search & Filtering**: By name, specialty, and location for patient advocate discovery
+- **Search & Filtering**: By name, specialty, and location for patient advocate discovery, filter by experience and degree
-- **API Optimization**: Debounced search requests and retry logic
 - **TypeScript Enhancement**: Proper typing throughout for code safety

 ### Patient-Focused UX Improvements